mapv10 Generator

 -

-Technique: rotated-gradient fBm noise generation (Perlin-style with per-octave rotation) over a continental macro-relief template, biased by ridge and basin influence fields, followed by Mei-Decaudin-Hu virtual-pipe hydraulic erosion (Mei et al. 2007) with Šťava-Beneš sediment transport (Šťava et al. 2008) and isotropic talus thermal relaxation also from Šťava 2008.
+Technique: rotated-gradient fBm detail noise on top of the terrain-genesis truth fields, followed by Mei-Decaudin-Hu virtual- pipe hydraulic erosion (Mei et al. 2007) with Šťava-Beneš sediment transport (Šťava et al. 2008) and isotropic talus thermal relaxation also from Šťava 2008.

 -